Computation of the Lambda function for a finite Galois extension: Computation of where is a finite local Galois group

 \end{proof}

 \begin{thm}[\textbf{Schur-Zassenhaus}] If $H\subset G$ is a normal subgroup such that $|H|$ and $[G:H]$ are relatively prime, then $H$ will have a complement $S$ that is a subgroup of $G$ such that

 is a semidirect product. \end{thm} Let $G$ be a local Galois group.
-Then it is known that $G$ has Hall-subgroups (because $G$ is solvable), $H\subset G$ of all types such that $[G:H]$ and $|H|$ are relatively prime.
+Since $G$ is solvable, $G$ has Hall-subgroups $H\subset G$ of all types such that $[G:H]$ and $|H|$ are relatively prime.
 In particular, $G$ will have an odd Hall subgroup $H\subset G$ such that $|H|$ is odd and $[G:H]$ is power of $2$.
-From this we conclude \begin{prop} Let $G$ be a finite local Galois group.
+From this we conclude the following proposition. \begin{prop} Let $G$ be a finite local Galois group of a non-Archimedean local field.
 Let $H\subset G$ be an odd order Hall subgroup of $G$ (which is unique up to conjugation).
 Then we have

-Hence $\lambda_{1}^{G}=\lambda_{H}^{G}$ if $|H|\equiv 1\pmod{4}$ and $\lambda_{1}^{G}=(\lambda_{H}^{G})^{-1}$ if $|H|\equiv 3\pmod{4}$.\\ If the local base field $F$ has residue characteristic $p\ne 2$, then the odd order Hall subgroup $H\subset G$ is a normal subgroup and therefore $\lambda_{H}^{G}=\lambda_{1}^{G/H}$, where $G/H\cong S$ is isomorphic to a Sylow $2$-subgroup of $G$.
-For $G=\rm{Gal}(E/F)$ this means that we have a unique normal extension $K/F$ in $E$ such that $\rm{Gal}(K/F)$ is isomorphic to a Sylow $2$-subgroup of $G$, and we will have
+Hence $\lambda_{1}^{G}=\lambda_{H}^{G}$ if $|H|\equiv 1\pmod{4}$ and $\lambda_{1}^{G}=(\lambda_{H}^{G})^{-1}$ if $|H|\equiv 3\pmod{4}$.\\ If the local base field $F/\bbQ_p$ has residue characteristic $p\ne 2$, then the odd order Hall subgroup $H\subset G$ is a normal subgroup and therefore, $\lambda_{H}^{G}=\lambda_{1}^{G/H}$, where $G/H\cong S$ is isomorphic to a Sylow $2$-subgroup of $G$.
+For $G=\text{Gal}(E/F)$ this means that we have a unique normal extension $K/F$ in $E$ such that $\text{Gal}(K/F)$ is isomorphic to a Sylow $2$-subgroup of $G$, and we will have

 \end{prop}